Brian-hongyan/3D-MCTS/README.md

 file 2.
 The ligand file, sdf format.
 (To determine the position of binding site.)

 file 3.
 The pocket file, PDB format.
-(To speed the calculation, it can be replaced by file 1.)
+(To speed the calculation.
+It can be replaced by file 1.)

 ### Step2: Prepare the fragment library